-Released on Friday were the latest renderings for the proposed development where Bloor meets Dundas.
-Presented like a riveting movie trailer, the video from Choice Properties REIT weaves you in and out of a marvellous new development that features an array of parks, mixed-use towers, bike and pedestrian trails, and a soaring glass galleria.
+Released on Friday were the latest renderings for the proposed development where Bloor and Dundas Streets meet.
+Presented like a riveting movie trailer, the video from Choice Properties REIT weaves you in and out of a marvellous new development that features an array of parks, mixed-use towers, bike trails, pedestrian trails, and a soaring glass galleria.
 The Skyline Plaza on the south-east edge appears to be built from gorgeous almost crystal-like glass that reflects the sky as it rises from the abundant parkland below.

 Currently, the lot is home to a Loblaws, an LCBO, Kal Tire, a Catholic school and one big parking lot.
 Hariri Pontinari Architects, Choice Properties and Public Work are among the teams set to transform the under-utilized ten acre lot at one of the west end’s biggest transit hubs.

 The proposed plans hold promise for 2,600 residential units, split 50/50 between purpose built rentals and condos for purchase; 3,500 new jobs, with hopes of attracting tech firms; new shops and restaurants; a new modernized school for the students at Bishop Marrocco/Thomas Merton Catholic Secondary School; a new transit station, bridging the UP Express, GO, and TTC; a unique array of parks, including a pear tree grove and secret orchard; as well as new roads and trails for all types of commuters.
 It’s a gigantic undertaking with lots to look forward to.